 For the couple’s royal wedding at Westminster Abbey on November 14, 1973, the princess wore a Tudor-inspired gown by Maureen Baker, the chief designer at Susan Small.
 It had a high-neck and long dramatic foresleeves and cuff sleeves.
 Anne secured a veil to her updo with Queen Mary’s Fringe Tiara.

 The tiara is the same one Queen Elizabeth wore at her 1947 wedding to Prince Philip.
 It was created in 1919 for Queen Mary by the manufacturer E. Wolff & Co. who worked for Garrard.
 The popular Fringe style was loosely inspired by kokoshnik headdresses and jewels made for Russian nobility.
-According to Hugh Roberts, the author of The Queen’s Diamonds, the gems in Mary’s Fringe Tiara were taken from one of Queen Victoria’s jewels.
+According to Hugh Roberts, the author of The Queen’s Diamonds, the gems in the Fringe Tiara were taken from a jewel Queen Victoria gave Mary as a wedding present.

 The Fringe Tiara measures 2.5 x 7.4 inches.
 It has 47 graduated brilliant and rose-cut diamonds set in tapering bars, divided by 46 narrow diamond studded spikes.
 It is composed of silver topped gold.
 Like most tiaras made during the period, it can be taken off of its frame and worn as a necklace.
 The convertible feature caused a mishap during Queen Elizabeth’s wedding.